Contents

 – The plant is self-fertile.
 There may be cross-fertilization between plants.

 – The grain is formed in autumn: initially greenish, it is rich in acids.
-As it matures, the grain is rich in sugars, water and takes on a more whitish or black colour.
+As it matures, the grain is rich in sugars, water and takes on a more whitish or black color.
 At that time, the branch wood also be lignified, becoming brownish color.
 Then the graft can be performed by eye sleeping.

 – In the third year of production is normalized.
 The strain is fully developed the fifth year.